Geeksltd/Programming.Tips/Classes.md

 ## The Single Responsibility Principle

-The Single Responsibility Principle (SRP) states that a class should have one specific purpose, one responsibility, one “reason to change”.
+&nbsp;&nbsp; The Single Responsibility Principle (SRP) states that a class should have one specific purpose, one responsibility, one “reason to change”.
 It basically means that **when designing a system, you should try to identify responsibilities across the system.
 Then for each one, define a clear abstraction, give it a good name and define a class for it.**

 SRP is a very important concept in object oriented design.
 Yet unfortunately it is too often violated, and we regularly encounter classes that do too many things.
 Why?
 Because getting software to work, and making it clean, are two different activities.
 It’s perfectly normal that you first focus on fulfilling a business requirement and writing code that works.
 But resist the temptation to move on to the next task straight away.
 Instead, take a step back and break the overstuffed classes into decoupled units with single responsibilities.

 Some developers fear that a large number of small classes makes it harder to understand the bigger picture.
 But that’s a fallacy.
 There is just as much to learn in the system with a few large classes.
 The question is: **Do you want your tools organized into toolboxes with many small drawers each containing well-labeled components?
 Or do you want a few drawers that you just toss everything into?**

 ### Example: Data mapping
-When working with multiple layers, we often need to convert different types of data transfer objects.
+&nbsp;&nbsp; When working with multiple layers, we often need to convert different types of data transfer objects.
 So, a mapping is required.
 Do not put the logic of mapping between two objects inside any of the two.
 No class needs to know about existence of the other.
 Every class has its responsibility.
 Adding the mapping responsibility to it, means breaking the SRC principle.
 Instead, create a separate class responsible for mapping between the two.

 ## Cohesion
-A class had maximum cohesion when every class field is used in every method.
+&nbsp;&nbsp; A class had maximum cohesion when every class field is used in every method.
 It has the minimum cohesion when each class field is only used by a single method.
 Of course, most classes fall in between.

 Imagine if you create a graph for your class where each method and field is a node.
 You then draw a line from each method to the fields or other methods that it uses.
 If you end up with a fully connected graph, you have a cohesive class.
 But if you end up with isolated islands, you have an incohesive class.